 Utilize Existing Threats

-While InsightIDR has an array of built-in alerts, you can utilize an existing threat feed to receive specific alert tied indicators (IP addresses, domains, hashes, and URLs) that are allegedly malicious in nature.
-When InsightIDR detects one of these indicators, it triggers an alert.
+While InsightIDR has an array of built-in detection rules, you can utilize an existing threat feed to receive specific alert-tied indicators (IP addresses, domains, hashes, and URLs) that are allegedly malicious in nature.
+When InsightIDR detects one of these indicators, it triggers an investigation.

 You can use threats discovered by Rapid7 or other companies, or you can add your own threat.

-- Select Investigations on the left menu from the InsightIDR homepage.
+- Select Detection Rules from the InsightIDR left menu.

-- You will see your threat feed, comprised of subscribed threats or your own threats.
-If this is your first time on the "Threats" page, this section will be blank.
+- Navigate to the Community Threats tab.
+You will see your threat feed, comprised of subscribed threats or your own threats.
+If this is your first time on the Community Threats page, this section will be blank.

-- To subscribe to a new threat, click the Threat Community button in the upper right.
+- To subscribe to a new threat, click the Threat Community button in the top right corner.

-Each threat contains an indicator count, a description of the threat and which feed it belongs to.
+Each threat contains a description of the threat and which feed it belongs to.

-- Click View on a threat to see specific details.
-Each threat includes the number of indicators, number of organizations tracking, false positive rate, and number of alerts generated.
+- Click View to see specific details including the number of indicators, the number of organizations tracking the threat, the false-positive rate, and the number of alerts generated.

 - Click Subscribe to follow the indicators and receive alerts that are valuable based on your organization's threat profile.